alexbelgium/hassio-addons/free_games_claimer/README.md

 Webui can be found at <http://your-ip:PORT>.

 There are no addon options.
-All configuration files in yaml format (config and cookies) must be manually added in /config/addons_config/free_games_claimer/ according to the documentation here for config files (https://github.com/vogler/free-games-claimer#configuration--options)
+All configuration must be manually added in /config/addons_config/free_games_claimer/config.env according to the documentation here for config files (https://github.com/vogler/free-games-claimer#configuration--options)

 If this file doesn't exist, it will be created at first boot.